poorvanandanwar/udp-chat-private-messaging/README.md

 client.exe
 Enter name and the chat begins.

-To exit client or shutdown server: press ctrl+c
+To exit or shutdown server:
+press ctrl+c